happypeter/githome/wiki.md

   - right out of house https://youtu.be/Qbf6r3CL8Fg?t=348
   - toliet cleanout https://youtu.be/bbqZ12QhoY4?t=62
 - vents
-  - share vents
   - septic tank and toliet share one vent
   - have vents go alone the roof horizontally is a way to share https://youtu.be/C9Keoe0nh_E?t=102
   - kitchen use one vent, one vent between toliet and washing machine so they share one vent
   - avoid vent below flood level https://youtu.be/xpsLXmntINE?t=243
   - use san tee to join vertial and horizontal https://youtu.be/bbqZ12QhoY4?t=325
   - use 50mm pipes for the vent(1.5 inch according to USA code https://youtu.be/bbqZ12QhoY4?
   - you can have multiple vents all connected to your main vent https://youtu.be/Y2o8upCxcqA?t=164
     - you need grade for the connecton https://youtu.be/bbqZ12QhoY4?t=284
-    - or you can share one vent, but you need thicker pipes(drain pipes, not vent pipes) https://youtu.be/gqwAETNyTnE?t=418
 - how to glue PVC
   - lay all pipes and fittings on site, then cut
   - wear water proof gloves for the glue